forest-fire/abstracted-admin/README.md

 - `FIREBASE_SERVICE_ACCOUNT` - this should be a URI-Encoded string of the JSON data which you exported at the time you created a Service Account on Google.
 - `FIREBASE_DATA_ROOT_URL` - comes from the Firebase console and dictates which DB to connect to

+### Mocking
+This library supports simple redirecting of all operations to the `firemock` (see related projects) mocking library and the "Mocking" section of the docs here to see usage examples.
+In cases where mocking is being used, authentication (and security rights for paths) are not supported.

 ## Documentation

 [Gitbook](https://forest-fire.gitbooks.io/abstracted-admin/content/)